-- In a bowl combine flour, baking powder, baking soda and salt.
+- In a bowl combine flour, baking powder, baking soda, cornstarch and salt.
 Set aside.

-- Add half the liquid mixture to the dry ingredients, stirring by hand until just combined.
+- Add half the dry ingredients (flour mixture) to the wet ingredients (sugar, butter and eggs mixture), stirring by hand until just combined.

-- Next add in half the buttermilk and all of the lemon juice, stir until just combined.
+- Next add in half the buttermilk and lemon juice, stir until just combined.

-- Then add in remaining flour, stirring until just combined.
+- Then add in remaining flour mixture, stirring until just combined.
 Follow with remaining buttermilk, stirring until just combined.

 - Fold in blueberries, mixing until just combined.
 Do not over-mix or as a result muffins may be tough.
 Batter will be thick and may be a bit lumpy.